rudisiona/intro-to-markdown-lab/TOUCHTERMINAL.md

 ```
  ## 3. Making a file

-`touch` -> This command will create  file in the directory you are currently in.
+`touch` -> This command will create a file in the directory you are currently in.

 **Example:**